sktime/sktime/CODE_OF_CONDUCT.rst

 4.1 The Code of Conduct Committee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The provisional Code of Conduct committee is:
+The Code of Conduct committee is:

 -  Dr Franz Király: f.kiraly@ucl.ac.uk
 -  Dr Anthony Bagnall: anthony.bagnall@uea.ac.uk
 -  Markus Löning: markus.loning@gmail.com

-As the community grows, we will seek to build a larger committee
+-  Martina Vilas: martinagonzalezvilas@gmail.com (external member)

-including members outside of the core development team.
+The first three members are part of sktime's core developer team.
+Martina Vilas is an external member.
+As the community grows, we will seek to build a more diverse committee.

 4.2 Urgent Situations: Acting Unilaterally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~